Back

 Table of contents

-Hello, I am Sergey Nikonenko, a COO at Purrweb.
+Hello, I am Sergei Nikonenko, a COO at Purrweb.
 We design and develop MVPs from scratch with a focus on mobile apps.

-We regularly get requests from startupers who have projects where ‘something went wrong’.
+We regularly get requests from startuppers who have projects where ‘something went wrong.’
 For instance, the app is done, but it didn’t soar.
-OR the solution is functioning, but it’s completely raw.
-OR there’s a truly brilliant idea but no competences to turn it into life.
-Usually, it all pops up when investors are about to submit the second tranche: they refuse to give money until the initial commitments are fulfilled.
+Or, the solution is functioning but it’s completely raw.
+Or, there’s a truly brilliant idea but no competencies to turn it into life.
+Usually, it all pops up when investors are about to submit the second tranche they refuse to release funds until the initial commitments are fulfilled.

 Things were different with EvTrip.
 At first…